Patitotective/nim-appimage-template/README.md

 # Nim-AppImage-Template
-A template to use for creating _Nim_ applications that will be converted to an AppImage.
+A template for creating _Nim_ applications that will get converted to an AppImage.

 ## Structure
 - `myapp.AppDir`: Here goes all the AppImage data.